July 20, 2020

 Interiors for a Virginia Tech Company’s New Office Visually Interpret the Cloud

-CallisonRTKL designs a massive, transparent stairwell that provides views into multiple floors.
+CallisonRTKL designs a Virginia-based tech company’s office around a massive, transparent stairwell that provides indoor views of multiple floors.

 Cloud computing company Appian is among the few that have continued to grow during the pandemic and related economic slowdown.
 That’s because it provides the critical tools (applications and a low-code automation platform) used by other businesses to rapidly adjust to the new norms of remote work.
 Appian had planned more than a year ago to relocate its expanding headquarters from Reston, Virginia, to a building in Tysons, Virginia, originally designed by Kohn Pedersen Fox Associates (KPF).
 Architects at CallisonRTKL (CRTKL) were asked to add a fresh interior of free-flowing, transparent and light-filled spaces—which, viewed from its dramatically open stairwell could be described as an abstraction of a cloud.